redis/ioredis/README.md

   // res === 'bar'
 });
 ```

-When using `Redis.Cluster` to connect to a cluster, there are some differences from using `Redis`:
+`Cluster` constructor accepts two arguments, where:

-0. The argument is a list of nodes of the cluster you want to connect.
+0. The first argument is a list of nodes of the cluster you want to connect.
 Just like Sentinel, the list does not need to enumerate all your cluster nodes,
 but a few so that if one is down the client will try the next one, and the client will discover other nodes automatically when at least one node is connnected.
-0. Pipelining is not available in the cluster currently.
+0. The second argument is the option that will be passed to the `Redis` constructor when creating connections to Redis nodes internally.
+There are some additional options:

+  0. `clusterRetryStrategy`: When none of the startup nodes are reachable, `clusterRetryStrategy` will be invoked.
+When a number is returned,
+  ioredis will try to reconnect the startup nodes from scratch after the specified dalay(ms).
+Otherwise an error of "None of startup nodes is available" will returned.
+  0. `refreshAfterFails`: When `MOVED` error is received more times than `refreshAfterFails`, client will call CLUSTER SLOTS
+  command to refresh the slot cache.
+  0. `maxRedirections`: When a MOVED or ASK error is received, client will redirect the
+  command to another node.
+This option limits the max redirections allowed during sending a command.

+Currently pipeline isn't supported in the Cluster mode.

 ## hiredis
 If [hiredis](https://github.com/redis/hiredis-node) is installed(by `npm install hiredis`),